-If you have worked with websites, you must have once in your working time heard about bounce rate.
+If you have worked with websites, you must have heard about the bounce rate once in your working time.
 So what does bounce rate mean in google analytics?
 When does a viewer bounce?
-Is it merely a visitor that taps the back key or is there more to it?
+Is it merely a visitor that taps the back key, or is there more to it?
 Moreover, what can you say by seeing the bounce rate of a page?

 What does bounce rate mean in google analytics?

-As per Google, bounce rate is ascertained in this way:
+As per Google, the bounce rate is ascertained in this way:

 “Bounce rate is single-page sessions divided by all sessions or the percentage of all sessions on your site in which users viewed only a single page and triggered only a single request to the Analytics server.”